libp2p/docs/content/concepts/transports/webrtc.md

 ## WebRTC in libp2p

-In libp2p, WebRTC is used to connect from browsers to other nodes. libp2p WebRTC only uses WebRTC data channels and does not make use of any of the multimedia features.
+In libp2p, WebRTC is used as a transport protocol to connect from browsers to other nodes.
+However, libp2p does not make use of any of WebRTC's multimedia features.
+The features employed in libp2p are:

 ### Key features